como-crear-hardlink-en-windows

 A Junction is a special type of Softlink used for directories.
 It allows one directory to point to another, creating a link between them.
 This is useful for redirecting access to folders without physically moving the content.

-Ideal for redirecting access to directories, facilitating the organization and management of large directory structures.
+Ideal for redirecting access to directories, facilitating the organization and administration of large directory structures.

-Link Shell Extension is a free tool that simplifies the creation and management of Softlinks, Hardlinks, and Junctions on Windows.
+Link Shell Extension is a free tool that facilitates the creation and management of Softlinks, Hardlinks, and Junctions in Windows.

-To install it, simply visit the official page Link Shell Extension and download the installer suitable for your version of Windows.
+To install it, simply visit the official page Link Shell Extension and download the appropriate installer for your version of Windows.

 Run the installer and follow the on-screen instructions to complete the installation.